 Human beings forget the great contribution animals make to our lives when they say: "It's only a dog (all animals)".

-My Poems and Stories web page shows the close connection between humans and dogs which has existed for more than a 100,000 Years and the inter-connectedness of all life.
+My Poems and Stories web page shows the close connection between human beings and dogs which has existed for more than a 100,000 Years and the inter-connectedness of all life.
 A Dog is Man's Best Friend.

 My English Setter Breed web page provides some information about these beautiful dogs.